node-red/node-red-docker/README.md

 This gives the advantage that you don't need to know/specify which architecture you are running on and makes docker run commands and docker compose files more flexible and exchangeable across systems.

-**Note**: Currently there is a bug in Docker's architecture detection that fails for Arm6 CPU - eg Raspberry Pi Zero or 1.
-For these devices you currently need to specify the full build label, for example:
+**Note**: Currently there is a bug in Docker's architecture detection that fails for `arm32v6` - eg Raspberry Pi Zero or 1.
+For these devices you currently need to specify the full image tag, for example:
 ```
 docker run -it -p 1880:1880 --name mynodered nodered/node-red:1.0.2-10-minimal-arm32v6
 ```